purerl/purerl_otp_sandbox/README.md

 -----
 The executables `psc-package` (any relatively recent version) and `purs` (the purerl compiler fork, 0.12+) must be present in the `PATH`.

+The [`rebar3`](http://www.rebar3.org/) executable should be available to perform the build steps below.

 Build
 -----